WHAT-WHO-WHY

 Organizations that have developed a purpose, mission, vision, and an “elevator pitch” may have already answered the question: “Whose problem do we solve?”
 If not, however, then the mission, vision, and elevator pitch should be revised, or a separate effort undertaken, to clarify the three dimensions.

-Complete the W-W-W Exercise at this link to submit WHAT your organization provides to WHO and WHY customers buy it.
-Collect filled-in templates from team members.
-Submissions will be returned to you upon entry and later with annotated input from the IntelliVen Learning Community.
+Complete the W-W-W Exercise at this link to submit WHAT your organization provides to WHO and WHY customers buy it from you.
+Submissions will be returned with input on clearity, specificity, and suggested upgrades for individual entries.
+A suggested consolidated version will be returned for multiple entries from the same organization.

 Watch this 2:56′ video introduction to the W-W-W: